How to Recycle Wood?

 1. Collecting Discarded Wood Products

 At DTG, there are specific guidelines for the types of wood that can be accepted and recycled.
 Clean wood, such as construction lumber, pallets, and untreated fencing that is ready to be ground, is permitted.
 Wood loads containing a maximum of 5% painted (no lead), pressure-treated, or creosote-treated wood are also accepted.
-Chipped trees and branches, as well as brush, stumps, and logs from land clearing without dirt, can be recycled at our Redmond recycling facility as well.
+Chipped trees and branches, as well as brush, stumps, and logs from land clearing without dirt, can be recycled as well.

 Wood debris is sorted based on its type and quality.
 This helps ensure that the recycling process can be tailored accordingly.
 Sorting of wood during the recycling process is typically done in accordance with various wood grades.
 The specific wood grades can vary depending on regional or industry standards, but here are a few commonly recognized grades: